Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Results

 \subsection{High-Resolution Morphology and Evolution of the Fragments}

 HST observations directly resolve the evolving activity into individual fragments (Fig.~\ref{FIG:HST}).
-The first STIS image, acquired on 2025~Nov.~8.56, reveals at least four fragments: two brighter components (I and II) separated by 3.4\arcsec, and two fainter components (III and IV) located 4.4\arcsec\ and 5.1\arcsec\ ahead of I along the projected orbit.
+The first STIS image, acquired on 2025~Nov.~8.56{\ [T$-$T$_p$ = 32.16~days]}, reveals at least four fragments: two brighter components (I and II) separated by 3.4\arcsec, and two fainter components (III and IV) located 4.4\arcsec\ and 5.1\arcsec\ ahead of I along the projected orbit.
 Fragment~IV shows a distinct forward fan with an opening angle of roughly $100^\circ$, while fragment~I exhibits arclets nearly perpendicular to the dust-tail direction.
 Fragment~II appears to be the most active, surrounded by a compact parabolic coma.

-In the second epoch (Nov.~9.82; 30.33~hr later), the I--II separation increased to 3.9\arcsec, and II split into two components, IIa and IIb, separated by 0.24\arcsec.
-Fragment~III evolved from a compact clump into a diffuse smear, while IV remained clearly detectable and had moved to 6.2\arcsec\ ahead of I.

-By the final HST epoch (Nov.~10.53; 17.22~hr later), the separation IIa-IIb increased to 0.30\arcsec, the separation I--IIa had increased to 4.2\arcsec, III had faded below detection, and IV appeared slightly diminished but still present at 6.7\arcsec.
+In the second epoch (Nov.~9.82{ [T$-$T$_p$ = 33.42~days]}; 30.33~hr later), the I--II separation increased to 3.9\arcsec, and II split into two components, IIa and IIb, separated by 0.24\arcsec.
+Fragment~III evolved from a compact clump into a diffuse smear, while IV remained clearly detectable and had moved to 6.2\arcsec\ ahead of I. By the final HST epoch (Nov.~10.53{ [T$-$T$_p$ = 34.13~days]}; 17.22~hr later), the separation IIa--IIb increased to 0.30\arcsec, the separation I--IIa had increased to 4.2\arcsec, III had faded below detection, and IV appeared slightly diminished but still present at 6.7\arcsec.
 Notably, IIb had brightened substantially, indicating the onset of significantly enhanced activity late in the sequence.

 The arclets surrounding fragment~I provide an additional diagnostic of its recent activity.
-Arclet-like features have been reported in other comets \citep[e.g.,][]{Harris1997,Boehnhardt2004}, but in C/2025~K1 they are seen only in the first HST epoch (Nov.~8.56).
-Within that epoch they remain tightly centered on A, show no measurable outward expansion over the paired frames, and appear as thin, shell-like structures nearly perpendicular to the dust-tail direction.
-This behavior is inconsistent with the global pressure-wave model proposed by \citet{Farnham2001} for C/1996~B2 (Hyakutake), and instead strongly suggests confined dust shells released when freshly exposed material was first illuminated and warmed after the primary breakup.
+Arclet-like features have been reported in other comets \citep[e.g.,][]{Harris1997,Boehnhardt2004}, but in C/2025~K1 they are seen only in the first HST epoch (Nov.~8.56{ [T$-$T$_p$ = 32.16~days]}).
+Within that epoch they remain tightly centered on I, show no measurable outward expansion over the paired frames, and appear as thin, shell-like structures nearly perpendicular to the dust-tail direction.